BenPatterson2/patterson-ben/README.md

 - Adding a new python package

-        $ pip install  <package name> -t lib ` make sure to add the new package information to `requirements.txt`.
+        $ pip install  <package name> -t lib `
+    Make sure to add the new package information to `requirements.txt`!

 - Adding a new node.js package